$1,000 Personal Loan - Check Your Rate Without Credit Impact

 Ask each lender directly whether the formal application triggers a hard inquiry.
 The answer tells you whether their no-credit-check claim holds across the full process or only during prequalification.

 Higher APRs in this category are not arbitrary.
 The lender has less information and prices accordingly.
 Bureau reporting varies too.
 Some no-credit-check lenders report every payment.
 Others report nothing.
-A loan at 30% APR that generates no positive credit history costs more than it should for what it delivers.
+A loan at 30% APR that generates zero positive credit history costs more than it should for what it delivers.
 Confirm bureau reporting before signing.

 No restrictions.
 Four uses cover the majority of applications.